varlogtim/xcalar-infra/ovirt/README.md

 Basic Examples:

-    ./ovirttool.sh --vms=4                   # create 4 VMs with latest RC build
+    ./ovirttool.sh --count=2 --vmbasename=vms                # create 2 VMs (vms-vm0 and vms-vm1) with latest BuildTrunk prod build, and form into a cluster
-    ./ovirttool.sh --vms=4 --createcluster   # create 4 VMs and form into Xcalar cluster
+    ./ovirttool.sh --count=2 --vmbasename=abc --nocluster    # create 2 VMs (abc-vm0 and abc-vm1) with latest BuildTrunk prod build, do not form into cluster
-    ./ovirttool.sh --vms=4 --noxcalar        # create 4 VMs only; no xcalar install
+    ./ovirttool.sh --count=2 --vmbasename=dec --noinstaller  # create 2 VMs (dec-vm0 and dec-vm1) only; no xcalar install

 -----------------------------------------------------

 Setup:

+(1) Clone the xcalar-infra repository, if you do not already have it

+    mkdir ~/xcalar-infra
+    git clone -o gerrit ssh://yourusername@gerrit.int.xcalar.com:29418/xcalar-infra xcalar-infra

-(1) Required libraries (one time install)
+(2) Install Required python libraries

-    pip install ovirt-engine-sdk-python
+    pip3 install --user ovirt-engine-sdk-python
-    pip install paramiko
+    pip3 install --user paramiko
+    pip3 install --user requests

-(2) Xcalar License Files
+(3) Xcalar License File

-Copy the latest license files from the xcalar repo, in to the directory you will execute this script from (cmd below assumes you have $XLRDIR env variable set)
+Copy the latest license file from the xcalar repo, in to the directory you will execute this script from (In the following example, make sure to substitute '~/xcalar/' for the dir your own xcalar repo is in, and ~/xcalar-infra/' for the dir your own xcalar-infra repo is in)

-    cp $XLRDIR/src/data/EcdsaPub.key .
+If you do not have a Xcalar repo, skip this step, and instead please contact jolsen@xcalar.com and cc: abakshi@xcalar.com, and we will provide you a license key.

-    cp $XLRDIR/src/data/XcalarLic.key .
+    cp ~/xcalar/src/data/XcalarLic.key ~/xcalar-infra/ovirt

-Alternatively, if you have the lic keys somewhere local on your machine, you can always specify their paths directly when you invoke the script:
+Note, that if you have the lic file somewhere local on your machine, you can always specify its path directly when you invoke the script:

-    --pubsfile=<filepath to EcdsaPub.key>
     --licfile=<filepath to XcalarLic.key>

 ----------------------------------------------------